Understanding and Improving Communication Performance in Multi-node LLM Inference: Extended Performance Study Results

 \section{Extended Performance Study Results}

-Figure~\ref{fig:appendix_strong_scaling_70b_405b} shows the strong scaling performance of different inference engines on Perlmutter for the Llama 3.1 70B and 405B model, for the decode-heavy workload with NumPrompts = 32.
-We observe that vLLM V0 (HP) (black line) scales poorly for both the 70B and 405B model.
-Both TP and HP have poor scaling with increasing total time with increasing number of GPUs for the 70B model (left).
-Interestingly, SGLang (HP) (pink line) has times closer to all the TP configurations for the 70B model (left), unlike vLLM V0 (HP) (black line).
-Nevertheless, the scaling performance is still poor.
+Figure~\ref{fig:appendix_strong_scaling_70b_405b} presents the strong scaling performance of different inference engines on Perlmutter for the Llama 3.1 70B and 405B models, for the decode-heavy workload with NumPrompts = 32.
+We observe that vLLM V0 (HP) (black line) scales poorly for both the 70B and 405B models.
+Both TP and HP scale poorly, with total time increasing as the number of GPUs increases for the 70B model (top).
+Unlike vLLM V0 (HP), SGLang (HP) has runtimes closer to the TP configurations for the 70B model, but it still scales poorly.
 This closely matches our observation in the main text.